expovin/data_generator/README.md

 - Output
 - Format

+### Output
+Output contain the array of the output field to print.
+You may want to generate more fields and join some of them, but then print only a subset (e.g. print the joined result but not the single filed used in the join)

+### Format
+Here you can specify the output format
+- CSV
+- JSON
+- ARRAY
+-
 ### Fields
 Fields contains the information on the output to generate.
 You need to add a section for each field you want to generate, the name of the section in the actual field name.
 The section need to contain the mandatory property "type" which can be:
 - counter